-• Foundry Services Group: Our Foundry Services Group provides specialty analog and mixed-signal foundry services to fabless semiconductor companies and IDMs that serve communications, IoT, consumer, industrial and automotive applications.
+Foundry Services Group: Our Foundry Services Group provides specialty analog and mixed-signal foundry services to fabless semiconductor companies and IDMs that serve communications, IoT, consumer, industrial and automotive applications.
 We manufacture wafers based on our customers' product designs.
 We do not market these products directly to end customers but rather supply manufactured wafers and products to our customers to market to their end customers.
-We offer approximately 494 process flows to our foundry services customers.
+We offer approximately 508 process flows to our foundry services customers.
 We also often partner with key customers to jointly develop or customize specialized processes that enable our customers to improve their products and allow us to develop unique manufacturing expertise.
 Our foundry services target customers who require differentiated, specialty analog and mixed-signal process technologies such as high voltage complementary metal-oxide-semiconductor (CMOS), non-volatile memory or bipolar-CMOS-DMOS (BCD).
-These customers typically serve communications, IoT, consumer, industrial and automotive applications.
-Our Foundry Services Group business represented 47.1%, 39.8% and 45.9% of our net sales for the years ended December 31, 2017, 2016 and 2015, respectively.
-Gross profit from our Foundry Services Group business was \$95.5 million, \$69.4 million and \$66.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+These customers typically serve the consumer, computing, communication, industrial, automotive and IoT applications.
+For the year ended December 31, 2018, our Foundry Services Group business represented 43.3% of our net sales and its gross profit was \$82.6 million.
+For the years ended December 31, 2017 and 2016, our Foundry Services Group business represented, on an adjusted basis after recasting, 51.6% and 43.5% of our net sales, respectively, and its gross profit was \$101.8 million and \$73.1 million, respectively, as adjusted for the segment change described above.

 Standard Products Group: Our Standard Products Group includes our Display Solutions and Power Solutions business lines.
 Our Display Solutions products include source, gate drivers, timing controllers, and one-chip integrated solutions that cover a wide range of panel displays used in ultra high definition (UHD), high definition (HD), light emitting diode (LED), 3D and OLED televisions public displays, notebooks, mobile communications, entertainment devices and automotive applications.
 Our Display Solutions products support the industry's most advanced display technologies, such as OLEDs, and low temperature polysilicons (LTPS), as well as high-volume display technologies such as thin film transistors (TFT).
 Since 2007, we have designed and manufactured OLED display driver IC products.
 Our current portfolio of OLED solutions address a wide range of resolutions ranging from HD to Wide Quad High Definition (WQHD) for applications including smartphones, TVs, and other mobile devices.
 We believe we have a unique intellectual property portfolio and mixed-signal design and manufacturing expertise in the OLED industry.
 Our Power Solutions business line produces power management semiconductor products including discrete and integrated circuit solutions for power management in highvolume consumer applications.
 These products include metal oxide semiconductor field effect transistors (MOSFETs), insulated-gate bipolar transistors (IGBTs), AC-DC converters, DC-DC converters, LED drivers, switching regulators and linear regulators for a range of devices, including televisions, smartphones, mobile phones, desktop PCs, notebooks, tablet PCs, other consumer electronics, and industrial applications such as power suppliers, LED lighting, motor control and home appliances.
-Our Standard Products Group, which includes our Display Solutions and Power Solutions business lines, represented 52.9%, 60.1% and 54.0% of our net sales for the years ended December 31, 2017, 2016 and 2015, respectively.
-Gross profit from our Standard Products Group was \$92.2 million, \$87.2 million and \$68.1 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+For the year ended December 31, 2018, our Standard Products Group, which includes our Display Solutions and Power Solutions business lines, represented 56.7% of our net sales and its gross profit was \$115.5 million.
+For the years ended December 31, 2017 and 2016, our Standard Products Group business represented, on an adjusted basis after recasting, 48.4% and 56.4% of our net sales, respectively, and its gross profit was \$85.9 million and \$83.5 million, respectively, as adjusted for the segment change described above